cockroachdb/molt/README.md

 By default, data is imported using `IMPORT INTO`.
 You can use `--live` if you need target data to be queriable during loading, which uses `COPY FROM` instead.

-Data can be truncated automatically if run with `--truncate`.
+Data can be truncated automatically if run with `--table-handling 'truncate-if-exists'`.
+Molt Fetch can also automatically create the new table on the target side if run with `--table-handling 'drop-on-target-and-recreate'`.
+The user can also manually create the new table schema on the target side, and run with `--table-handling 'none'` (which is the default setting of table handling options).

 A PG replication slot can be created for you if you use `pg-logical-replication-slot-name`, see `--help` for more related flags.